 2. Reset via iTunes recovery mode

-If you have a backup of your iPad on your iCloud or computer, you could use the latest backup after erasing your data and restore your iPad.
+If you have a backup of your iPad on your iCloud or computer, you could use the latest backup to restore your iPad.

-Part 3: Erase Forgotten iPad Passcode via Find My iPhone (iCloud)
+Method 4 Erase Forgotten iPad Passcode via Find My iPhone

 The steps are as follows:

-- Visit Find My iPad using any website or another iPad that has the app.
+- Visit iCloud.com using any website or another iOS Device that has the Find My app.

 - Use your credentials to log into the iCloud account.

-- Tap on the “All Devices” link, and from the list provided, select your iPad.
+- Tap on the “All Devices”, and from the list provided, select your iPad.